Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Results

-We evaluate six advanced LLMs on \nc Verified using two open-source scaffolds, and the results are shown in Table~\ref{verified}.
-We find that even the most advanced LLMs still exhibit limited performance in no-code feature addition.
-Specifically, the Claude-4-Sonnet model, using both scaffolds, achieves the highest success rate of 15.79\% on \nc Verified, ranking first.
-Moreover, Agentless scaffold achieves an average patch application rate of 98\%, whereas OpenHands produces applicable patches for only 59\% of the tasks on average.
-For regression tests, only 49.7\% of the patches generated by Agentless passed all regression tests on average, compared to ony 38.7\% for OpenHands.
-In terms of full F2P test suite pass rate, Agentless achieves 2.5\% (FV-Micro), with an average of 23.5\% (FV-Macro) of F2P tests passed per instance, while OpenHands achieves 3.1\% and 14.5\%, respectively.
-These results show that Agentless outperforms OpenHands on \nc Verified.
+The Agentless scaffold achieves an average patch application rate of 98.80\%, whereas OpenHands produces applicable patches for only 67.98\% of the tasks on average.
+For regression tests, 76.97\% of the patches generated by Agentless passed all regression tests on average, compared to only 62.06\% for OpenHands.
+In terms of full F2P test suite pass rate, Agentless achieves 8.74\% (FV-Micro), with an average of 31.25\% (FV-Macro) of F2P tests passed per instance, while OpenHands achieves 4.92\% and 23.35\%, respectively.
+The results show that Agentless outperforms OpenHands on \nc Verified.
 Through manual inspection, we find that the reason lies in how OpenHands maintains a dialogue history to record interactions between the agent and the repository.
-Since solving tasks in \nc Verified requires editing an average of 2.39 files, the observed context often exceeds the model’s context window, resulting in a large number of incomplete or empty patches.
+Since solving tasks in \nc Verified requires editing an average of 2.39 files, the observed context often exceeds the model's context window, resulting in a large number of incomplete or empty patches.
 In contrast, Agentless uses hierarchical localization to limit the length of retrieved context and applies post-processing to verify patch completeness, leading to better overall performance.

-Notably, the Gemini-2.5-Pro model with the OpenHands scaffold failed to solve any tasks on \nc Verified.
-Through manual inspection, we find that Gemini-2.5-Pro is almost entirely unable to generate correct invocation formats for any of the tools used by OpenHands.
-This directly prevents it from accessing and editing the repository.
-We further discuss this issue in Section~\ref{sec:failure_analysis}.
+Notably, Gemini-2.5-Pro with OpenHands solved no tasks on \nc, largely because it failed to produce valid tool invocation formats, preventing repository access and modification.
+We further discuss this issue in \appendixurl~B.

-We further compare the performance of these LLMs on \swe Verified with their performance on \nc Verified.
-For example, OpenHands+Claude-4-Sonnet achieves a 70.4\% success rate on \swe Verified, but only 15.79\% on \nc Verified.
-This indicates that, compared to issue solving, no-code feature addition tasks represent a distinct and unsolved challenge, offering a new perspective for evaluating the SE capabilities of LLMs.

-\answerRQ{ The state-of-the-art LLMs perform poorly on feature addition tasks in no-code development scenarios.
-This demonstrates that \nc introduces a novel and challenging task that enables the evaluation of LLMs’ SE capabilities from a unique perspective. }
+\answerRQ{ State-of-the-art software engineering agents perform poorly on documentation-driven feature addition tasks.
+Even the best-performing model, Qwen3-Coder-480B with OpenHands, achieves only 37.72\% success rate on \nc Verified, while GPT-4o and Gemini-2.5-Pro achieve 5.26\% and 0\%, respectively.
+This demonstrates that \nc introduces a novel and challenging task that enables the evaluation of agentic SE capabilities from a unique perspective. }